atmarker/atmarker/README.md

 Hi 👋 My name is Andrew Marker
 ==============================

-IT Architect: Application Development and Identity Management
+Identity & Access Management Security Team Lead
 ------------------------------------------------------------

 I've been developing Web applications, primarily REST APIs in JAVA and C#  for over 10 years.
 Much of my work lately has been in identity provisioning, life-cycle management, and user interface development.